paulBooz/flower/baselines/baseline_template/README.md

   <img src="_static/fig_statavg.png" alt="StatAvg Figure"/>
 </p>

+It is noted that the results are saved into a pickle file in the directory `outputs/`, which will be automatically created when the experiments are run.
 In the paper, server-side evaluation is not implemented, as it is considered that the server does not own any data.
 However, it can be enabled by executing:

 ```bash